cozy/cozy-docs/src/documents/en/hack/getting-started/discover-americano.html.md

 You probably noticed the "require" instruction.
 It loads the bookmark model we

 defined earlier.
-More precisely, it loads what has previously been module.exports'ed (this is NodeJS stuff, abuse that to create small modules of code).
+More precisely, it loads what has previously been assigned to `module.exports` (this is NodeJS stuff, abuse that to create small modules of code).

 Don't hesitate to split your code in multiple coherent controllers (one for